 How many shapes can you build from three red and two green cubes?
 Can you use what you've found out to predict the number for four red and two green?

-you able to make?
+Using different numbers of sticks, how many different triangles are you able to make?
 Can you make any rules about the numbers of sticks that make the most triangles?

-Use the interactivity to find all the different right-angled triangles you can make by just moving one corner of the starting
+Use the interactivity to find all the different right-angled triangles you can make by just moving one corner of the starting triangle.